alban-gerome/kermit/beavis and md5 modules.md

 Hash collisions are rare so before looking into whether you have a collision issue I would check whether a more basic implementation error is the root cause of the implementation issues you may have first.
 Once you have ruled out these a hash collision may have happened so what should you do?

-_Beavis has generated the same page description for 2 pages, bad Beavis!
-Just give a proper name to these pages using_ data-analytics-pageview-description. _Sorted!_
+Beavis has generated the same page description for 2 pages, bad Beavis!
+Just give a proper name to these pages using _data-analytics-pageview-description_.
+Sorted!

 Beavis has generated the same interaction description id for 2 DOM elements.

 Run a breakdown report of the interaction ids by the page descriptions, count how many page descriptions you have for any given interaction id.
 If that count is greater than 1 for one or more interaction ids you have a hash collision or a couple of them.
 Beavis v0.2 introduces a new Kermit tag:

 * data-analytics-interaction-dedupe